Latest re-opening information

 Patients with outstanding treatment needs.

 The reason for the long waits is not just because of the backlog, but also because there’s a lot more disinfection of surgeries required after each treatment.
-Sometimes, we have to wait anything up to an hour before we can have another patient in the chair.

 Calling the practice